 10 essential tips for living in a motorhome or campervan

-We bought our first motorhome in May 2017 and started touring long-term about 8 months later.
-Since then, we’ve explored 17 countries across Europe, travelled over 30,000 miles in two different campers and made many, (MANY) mistakes.
+I bought my first motorhome in May 2017 and started touring long-term about 8 months later.
+Since then, I’ve explored 17 countries across Europe, travelled over 30,000 miles in two different campers and made many, (MANY) mistakes.
 My goodness, living in a motorhome has been a learning curve!
-Time has gone so fast, and yet we’ve managed to do so much.
+Time has gone so fast, and yet I’ve managed to do so much.

-So, we sat down with a glass (fine, ok, a bottle) of wine and decided to share our best lessons and tips to help you have the best adventures in your motorhome or campervan, no matter how long you want to go touring for.
+So, I sat down with a glass (fine, ok, a bottle) of wine, reflected and decided to share my best lessons and tips to help you have the best adventures in your motorhome or campervan, no matter how long you want to go touring for.

 *We work hard to make this the best motorhome travel blog and road trip website possible, full of helpful content for you.
 The website is supported by our readers, so if you buy through links on this site we may earn a commission- at no extra cost to you.
 All opinions remain our own.